How much is your car worth?

 The Encore GX has a much larger cargo volume with its rear seat up than the Kona with its rear seat up (23.5 vs. 19.2 cubic feet).
 The Encore GX has a much larger cargo volume with its rear seat folded than the Kona with its rear seat folded (50.2 vs. 45.8 cubic feet).

-To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened just by kicking your foot under the back bumper, leaving your hands completely free.
+To make loading and unloading groceries and cargo easier when your hands are full, the Encore GX’s power liftgate can be opened or closed just by kicking your foot under the back bumper, leaving your hands completely free.
 The Kona doesn’t offer a power or hands-free opening liftgate.

 J.D.
 Power and Associates surveys of service recipients show that Buick service is better than Hyundai.
 J.D.
 Power ranks Buick 8th in service department satisfaction (above the industry average).
 With a 39% lower rating, Hyundai is ranked 22nd.